openeuler-mirror/rockchip/README.en.md

 4. -c, --config BOARD_CONFIG

-    The file name of the defconfig corresponding to the SoC corresponds to the `BOARD_CONFIG` file under [u-boot/configs](https://github.com/u-boot/u-boot/tree/master/configs), which defaults to `firefly-rk3399_defconfig`.
+    The file name of the defconfig corresponding to the development board corresponds to the `BOARD_CONFIG` file under [u-boot/configs](https://github.com/u-boot/u-boot/tree/master/configs), which defaults to `firefly-rk3399_defconfig`.

 5. -r, --repo REPO_INFO